How are marketing campaigns planned and managed? How does marketing to other businesses differ from promoting products and services to consumers?

 The global economy is undergoing unprecedented integration.
 Today’s marketers must thrive in crowded and rapidly changing markets.
 They must identify and respond to emerging customer trends in order to compete.

-This highly practical course combines marketing theory with interactive projects, group work and business simulation games to explore the major issues facing marketers today.
-We develop your creativity, analytical and strategic decision making skills so you can maximise business performance in fast-moving, digitally connected and international markets.
+This highly practical marketing course combines marketing theory with interactive projects, group work and business simulation games to explore the major issues facing marketers today.
+We develop your creativity, analytical and strategic decision-making skills so you can maximise business performance in fast-moving, digitally connected and international markets.

 You study topics such as:

 marketing strategy and planning

 Your first year provides an introduction to essential business topics such as entrepreneurship, accounting, finance, management and marketing.
 Upon graduation, you have the flexibility to continue your career in marketing, or pursue roles in other areas of business.

 You undertake an independent research project in your final year, where you explore an area of marketing of your choice to build your marketing portfolio before you enter this fast-paced sector.

 The University of Essex is one of just three UK universities to have received Q-Step Affiliate status, including for our BSc Marketing, to support the way we develop the quantitative skills of our graduates.

 This means we can provide work placement bursaries to develop your skills in evaluating numerical evidence, analysing data and designing research.
 We also offer the opportunity to follow a specialised degree path, where you graduate with enhanced quantitative skills.
 These are evidenced on your degree transcript, to help give you the competitive edge in the graduate job market.